 While on campus, parents should always conduct themselves in a civil manner.
 Hostility, disrespectful speech, and vulgarity that Great Hearts determines is disruptive to the educational environment will not be permitted on campus, including in the parking lot.
-If parents are upset about a matter involving a teacher, we ask that they contact the Office Manager to set up an appointment with the appropriate teacher, Assistant Headmaster, or the Headmaster as the situation warrants.
+If parents are upset about a matter involving a teacher, we ask that they contact the either the teacher directly or an administrator to set up an appointment with the appropriate teacher, Assistant Headmaster, or the Headmaster as the situation warrants.